Cnasboll/HLF25-2/v04/README.md

 This locates all heroes where any field contains the string `Batman` in any letter-case whitout involving the _SHQL™_ engine to keep the instance pricing at a minimal level.

 _Note that the parser assumes that usage of SHQL™ is intentional if a search term is a valid _SHQL™_ expression.
-The author(s) of this project will not claim responsibiliy for any costs incurred out of unintentional _SHQL™_ engine utilization._
+The author(s) of this project will not claim responsibiliy for any costs incurred due to unintentional _SHQL™_ engine utilization._

 ## Basic examples *with* SHQL™